Agilysys, Inc. (NASDAQ:AGYS) Director Kaufman 2012 Descendants Trust Sells 7,500 Shares

-Agilysys, Inc. (NASDAQ:AGYS – Get Free Report) Director Kaufman 2012 Descendants Trust sold 7,500 shares of the firm’s stock in a transaction on Monday, January 6th.
-The shares were sold at an average price of $130.34, for a total transaction of $977,550.00.
-Following the completion of the transaction, the director now directly owns 315,576 shares of the company’s stock, valued at approximately $41,132,175.84.
-The trade was a 2.32 % decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Agilysys, Inc. (NASDAQ:AGYS – Get Free Report) Director Kaufman 2012 Descendants Trust sold 7,500 shares of the stock in a transaction dated Wednesday, January 8th.
+The stock was sold at an average price of $132.04, for a total transaction of $990,300.00.
+Following the completion of the sale, the director now directly owns 300,576 shares in the company, valued at approximately $39,688,055.04.
+This trade represents a 2.43 % decrease in their position.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.

 Kaufman 2012 Descendants Trust also recently made the following trade(s):